-A high school graduate or a person holding a high school equivalency certificate may be admitted to the University of Northern Colorado if the transcript of his high school record accompanying his application indicates he has the academic ability to do college work successfully.
+The high school graduate or a person holding a high school equivalency certificate may be admitted to the University of Northern Colorado if the transcript of his or her high school record accompanying the application indicates he or she has the academic ability to do college work successfully.
 All applications for admission normally must be received one month prior to registration.
 Individuals are encouraged to submit applications as early as possible, since enrollments may be limited due to UNC's capped enrollment.